 And the twenty-four elders who sat on their thrones before God fell on their faces and worshipped God, saying, “We give thanks to you, Lord God, the Almighty, who is and who was, for you have taken your great power and reigned.
 And the nations were wrathful, and your wrath came, and the time for the dead to be judged, and for paying the wages of your servants the prophets and the saints and those who fear your name, the small and the great, and for bringing to corruption the corrupters of the earth.”

 ‘Prophets’ refers to the 144,000, distinct from ‘saints’.
-‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12) – we are slaves and employees.
-‘Corrupters of the earth’ brings to mind the state of the antediluvian world: ‘The earth was corrupt before God, and the earth filled with violence. … All flesh had corrupted its way on the earth’ (Gen 6:11).
+‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12) – we are slaves who will be paid.
+‘Corrupters of the earth’ brings to mind the state of the antediluvian world: ‘The earth was corrupt before God, and the earth filled with violence. … All flesh had corrupted its way on the earth’.
 The ‘dia-’ in diaphtherω intensifies the verb so as to mean ‘corrupt utterly, in every way’.
 Worshipping idols and abusing the mandate to subdue the earth and have dominion over the animals, we pollute the oceans, destroy rain-forests, burn up the earth’s accumulated coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless species to extinction.
 By our sexual promiscuity we have desecrated the image of God.
 God.
-Enraged, the Lord God will purge the earth of its desecrators.
+Enraged, God will purge the earth of its desecrators.

 And the temple of God in heaven was opened, and the ark of his covenant was seen in his temple.
 And there followed lightning, and sounds, and thunder, and an earthquake, and great hail.

-The trumpets section is rounded off with a vision of the temple similar to the vision which introduces it (8:3-5).
+The trumpets section is rounded off with a vision of the temple reminiscent of the vision which introduced it (8:3-5).
 But instead of the altar we see the ark of the covenant.
-At 15:5 we return to the same moment, the opening of the temple to release the angels with the bowls of wrath.
-The phenomena are effects of geomagnetic storms and meteoroid showers brought on by coronal mass ejections, which will be greater still in the period of wrath.
+At 15:5 we return to the same moment, the opening of the temple to let out the angels bearing bowls of wrath.
+The phenomena are effects of geomagnetic storms brought on by coronal mass ejections, which will be greater still in the period of wrath.
 The earthquake in the earlier vision (8:5) corresponds to the earthquake just before the last trumpet (11:13).
-This second one (11:19) corresponds to the earthquake when the last bowl is poured out (16:18), hence the reference to ‘great hail’ (linking with 16:21).
+This second one (11:19) corresponds to the earthquake when the last bowl is poured out (16:18), hence the reference to ‘great hail’, linking with 16:21.
 ‘He will cause his majestic voice to be heard and his descending arm to be seen, in raging anger and a flame of devouring fire, with cloudburst and storm and hail’ (Isa 30:30).